Trending News

 As Courtney Wild became indoctrinated by Jeffrey Epstein, she began recruiting girls to work for him.
 As Wild moved up the ladder in Epstein's circle, she was brought to Little St. James.
 Also called “paedo island” and “orgy island,” Epstein’s island is where the most horrific abuses happened.

-Courtney Wild’s experience on Jeffrey Epstein’s island made her realize what Epstein was doing to her & other girls were wrong.
-Then, she became one of the forerunning survivors of Jeffrey Epstein, advocating for victims’ rights.
+Courtney Wild’s experience on Jeffrey Epstein’s island made her realize what Epstein was doing to her and other girls was wrong.
+She became one of the leading survivors advocating for victims’ rights.

 The Victims’ Rights Act of 2004

-The Victims; Rights Act is a 2004 federal law that gives the victims of federal crimes more transparency and justice.
+The Crime Victims’ Rights Act is a 2004 federal law that gives the victims of federal crimes more transparency and justice.
 It gives victims access to “timely, reasonable and accurate notice” of any hearings regarding the crimes committed against them.

 In 2007, Jeffrey Epstein was arrested and charged with multiple counts of sex trafficking.
 However, he struck a plea deal with U.S. attorney Alex Acosta that drastically reduced his charges and sentencing.
 The victims like Courtney Wild weren’t notified of the plea deal before it was made.